-We are subject to certain lawsuits, claims and assessments that arise in the ordinary course of business.
+The Company is subject to certain lawsuits, claims and assessments that arise in the ordinary course of business.
 Additionally, the Company has been named as a defendant in lawsuits alleging personal injuries as a result of contact with asbestos products at various project sites.
-We believe that any significant costs relating to these claims will be reimbursed by applicable insurance and, although there can be no assurance that these matters will be resolved favorably, management believes that the ultimate resolution of any of these claims will not have a material adverse effect on our consolidated financial position, results of operations, or cash flows.
-We record a liability when we believe that it is both probable that a loss has been incurred and the amount of loss or range of loss can be reasonably estimated.
+Management believes that any significant costs relating to these claims will be reimbursed by applicable insurance and, although there can be no assurance that these matters will be resolved favorably, management believes that the ultimate resolution of any of these claims will not have a material adverse effect on our consolidated financial position, results of operations, or cash flows.
+A liability is recorded when it is both probable that a loss has been incurred and the amount of loss or range of loss can be reasonably estimated.
 When using a range of loss estimate, the Company records the liability using the low end of the range.
 The Company records a corresponding receivable for costs covered under its insurance policies.
 Management judgment is required to determine the outcome and the estimated amount of a loss related to such matters.
-Management believes that there are no claims or assessments outstanding which would materially affect our consolidated results of operations or our financial position.
+Management believes that there are no claims or assessments outstanding which would materially affect the consolidated results of operations or the Company's financial position.